ethereumjs/ethereumjs-monorepo/docs/classes/_secure_.securetrie.md

 Creates a checkpoint that can later be reverted to or committed.
 After this is called, no changes to the trie will be permanently saved until `commit` is called.
-Calling `putRaw` overrides the checkpointing mechanism and would directly write to db.
+Calling `db.put` overrides the checkpointing mechanism and would directly write to db.

 **Returns:** *void*